-Nominations were three out-of-state judges, including Christine Johnson from Kentucky, Dr. Salome Raheim from Connecticut, and Kathleen Sgambati from New Hampshire.
+Nominations were reviewed and scored by three out-of-state judges, including Christine Johnson from Kentucky, Dr. Salome Raheim from Connecticut, and Kathleen Sgambati from New Hampshire.

 The YWCA Tribute to Women event also inducted two individuals into the Lifetime Achievement listing.
 This year, Helen Ashe and Ellen Turner, founders of the Love Kitchen; they have served Knoxville's hungry for over 26 years, and their passion has inspired individuals across the country.